How to Turn AI into your research assistant, writing companion, plot summariser, dialogue mapper, literary analyst and editor, all in one

 1. You Control the “Rulebook”

-Commercial AIs run on hidden “system prompts” that define their default behavior (usually to be helpful, polite, and generic)5.
+Commercial AIs run on hidden “system prompts” that define their default behavior (usually to be helpful, polite, and decline unacceptable requests).
 A super-prompt layers your own specific instructions on top of that.

 For example, my Narrative Structure Super-Prompt doesn’t just ask for feedback; it forces the AI to analyse your work using specific frameworks like Shawn Coyne’s Story Grid and John Yorke’s Into the Woods.
 It ensures the AI evaluates your scene based on established craft—like “inciting incidents” and “value shifts”—rather than random opinion.